NutScript/NutScript-Wiki/docs/guides/development/developing_schema.md

 nut.util.includeDir("hooks") -- this allows all files within the hooks folder in the schema folder to be readable by the schema
 ```

+!!! warning

-**Keep in mind that if you try to use functions or variables defined in these external files before they are included in the schema, they will not be available.**
+    Keep in mind that if you try to use functions or variables defined in these external files before they are included in the schema, they will not be available.

+!!! note

     Keep in mind that if you want to add folders that are default to nutscript, such as ```classes, meta``` or ```libs```, it is not necessary to include them.

 ## **Developing Plugins**

-If you wish to create your own plugins, in order to keep the schema modular and organized, head over to [Developing Plugins](Developing%20Plugins.md).
+If you wish to create your own plugins, in order to keep the schema modular and organized, head over to [Developing Plugins](developing_plugins.md).